sleepychild/k8s_oct_2021/docs/01_core_concepts.md

 ## Containerization

 OS-Level Virtualizaion via isolation.
+A shared kernel providing multiple **isolated** user space instances know as **containers** or **zones** or **jails**.
+Often compared to virtualization.

 ### Container

 A runnable instance of an image.
+An **isolated** process executing the image in a **cgroup**.

 ### Image

-A read only template for a container instance
+A read only template for a container instance.
+Composed of seperate **layers** containing the needed environment and application files needed to run isolated within the container.
+Layers become merged with the content from each new layer overwriting ( if necesary ) the previous ones.

 #### Layers

- - Writable / Container **Volume** e.g. application code / runtime files
+ - Writable / Container **Volume** e.g. runtime files
+ - application code
  - software / Image **Layer** e.g. Python NGINX
  - os / Image **Layer** e.g. ubuntu alpine